directus/directus/docs/guides/modules.md

-# Create a Custom Module
+# Custom Modules <small></small>

-> Custom modules allow you to create completely new experiences within the platform.
+> Custom Modules are completely open-ended components that allow you to create new experiences within the Directus platform.
+[Learn more about Modules](#).

 ## 1. Setup the Boilerplate